The Frugal Off Grid Library

 A Simple Off-Grid Starting System

 Many people assume you need a finished house, a large solar system, and a lot of money before moving off-grid.
-That wasn’t how I started.
+That was not how I started.

 When I first moved to my property in 2020, I began with a camper van, a small shop structure, and a very simple system that covered the five pillars I talk about here: shelter, water, food, power, and income.